-When you are in Chester, you'll notice that it is more blue-collar than most other communities in America.
-47.45% of Chester’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Chester is a city of service providers, transportation and shipping workers, and production and manufacturing workers.
-There are especially a lot of people living in Chester who work in food service (7.88%), healthcare (5.95%), and management occupations (5.68%).
+Because occupations involving physical labor dominate the local economy, Chester is generally considered to be a blue-collar town, with 44.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Chester is a city of service providers, production and manufacturing workers, and transportation and shipping workers.
+There are especially a lot of people living in Chester who work in food service (8.77%), management occupations (7.57%), and healthcare (6.37%).

-Being a small city, Chester does not have a public transit system used by locals to get to and from work.
+Chester is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Chester in 2010 was $14,087, which is low income relative to Illinois and the nation.
 This equates to an annual income of $56,348 for a family of four.
 However, Chester contains both very wealthy and poor people as well.